-The disciples returned to their occupation as fishermen, as reported in today's Gospel.
-Some years earlier Jesus had called them away from this profession, inviting them to follow him and to share in his work of drawing people into God's kingdom.
-However, now that Jesus had been crucified, there was nothing to do but go back to what they knew best.
-Seeing no way forward they would return to their past.
-But like the two disciples on the road to Emmaus they were heading in the wrong direction.
-Instead of heading back to where they had been before, they were redirected.
-The risen Lord now stood on the shore of the Lake of Galilee to renew the call he had made to them by the lakeshore some years earlier.
+Some years earlier Jesus had called them away from being fishermen, inviting them to share in his work of drawing people into God’s kingdom.
+After he had been crucified, there was nothing to do but go back to what they knew best.
+Seeing no way forward they returned to their past.
+But like the two disciples on the road to Emmaus they were re-directed.
+The risen Lord now stood on the shore of the Lake of Galilee to renew the call they had heard some years earlier.

 By his smiling invitation to have breakfast with him, he showed his unbroken friendship towards them, that they had abandoned at the time of his passion.
 The Lord is always inviting us like that.
 Even if we have failed in our friendship to him, he invites us to start afresh and cast our nets in a different direction.
 Our relationship with him is full of hope.
 Easter is when we recognize him again on the shore of our lives, calling us to follow where he is leading us.